History of Icynene™

-A – ICYNENE™ was invented in 1986 to overcome the problems experienced with closed cell foams of that era, namely out gassing and mold issues.
-Icynene™ has a long proven track record and is the standard to which others are held.
+ICYNENE™ open cell foam has a long proven track record and is the standard to which others are held.
 ICYNENE™ is so respected in the architectural and building communities that it has become the name they use when discussing spray foam insulation.
-Remember there is only one ICYNENE™ and there are many unproven imitators, so why take a chance on something so important?
+Remember there was only one ICYNENE™ and many unproven imitators.

 A - It is an open cell, 100% water blown, light density, flexible soft foam insulation containing no ozone depleting blowing agents.
 It is sprayed onto walls, gables, crawl spaces, and the underside of roof decks by trained technicians.
-It is sprayed as a thick liquid, in seconds it expands to more than 100 times its volume to create a superior insulation and air barrier.
+It is sprayed as a thick liquid and in seconds it expands to more than 100 times its volume creating a superior insulation and air barrier.
 Every crack, crevice, electrical box, and exterior penetration is effortlessly sealed to reduce energy-robbing, random air leakage.
 The building envelope seal remains intact over time and is ideal for residential, commercial, industrial and institutional indoor applications.

 Q - Is it safe?